falkyre/nhl-led-scoreboard-img/README.md

 This raspberry pi image is built on top of the latest Raspberry Pi OS lite.
 Added to this version is the following:

 * Auto set timezone based on geolocation of your IP address.
+Initial time zone is America/Toronto because we all know that's the center of the universe.
 * There is a login banner that shows various system info for your raspberry pi (including timezone).
 It can manually be run by using the `sb-sysinfo`
 * /var/log, swap and /home/pi are all set to exist in zram.  /var/log and /homepi will get written back to the SD card on boot or under a filesystem sync.
 Settings for the sizes are in /etc/ztab
 * The size for zram of the /home/pi directory is currently set to 350M compressed.
 There is room for another repository to be installed if you wish.
 If you don't want the /home/pi to be run from zram, then edit the /etc/ztab as root user and comment out the line with /home/pi.
 * raspi-config is still available with all options as a normal raspberry pi.
 So if your time zone is not set correctly or you don't like your hostname, you can still use raspi-config for changes
 * Locale is set to en_US.UTF_8 which is needed for the weather icons to work correctly.
-* Inital timezone is America/Toronto